Rick's Daily Tips

 • Contact Me

-You are here: Home / Tech News / How (and why) to add a Legacy Contact to your Apple ID
+You are here: Home / Tech News / How (and why) to add a Legacy Contact to your Apple account

-How (and why) to add a Legacy Contact to your Apple ID
+How (and why) to add a Legacy Contact to your Apple account

 If you have an iPhone, iPad or Mac you probably have tons of irreplaceable photos and other things stored on your device(s).

-And just as important, wouldn’t it be nice if someone you trust would be able to dispose of your Apple account and save any photos and info you want to pass on to your family after your passing?
+Wouldn’t it be nice if someone you trust would be able to properly (and completely) dispose of your Apple account and save any photos and files that you want to pass on to your family after you’re gone?

 If so, I have good news for you…

-Apple provides an opportunity for every user to designate a Legacy Contact for their Apple ID.
+Apple provides an opportunity for every user to designate one or more Legacy Contacts for their Apple account.

-In a nutshell, a Legacy Contact is someone you designate to take control of your Apple account (and your connected Apple devices) if you ever get locked out of them or when you eventually pass on, whichever comes first.
+In a nutshell, a Legacy Contact is someone you designate to take control of your Apple account and your connected Apple devices when you eventually pass away.

-Your Legacy Contact will be able remove the Activation Lock on your devices and access everything that’s stored on them.
+Once you have designated at least one Legacy Contact that person will be able remove the Activation Lock on your devices and access everything that’s stored on them.

 As you can see, this person should be someone you would trust with the key to your entire digital life, because that’s pretty close to what they will have.